DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 "Nashville Predators", "New Jersey Devils", "New York Islanders", "New York Rangers", "Ottawa Senators", "Philadelphia Flyers", "Pittsburgh Penguins", "San Jose Sharks", "St. Louis Blues", "Tampa Bay Lightning", "Toronto Maple Leafs", "Vancouver Canucks", "Vegas Golden Knights", "Washington Capitals", "Winnipeg Jets")
 ```

 Now I'll create a loop using lapply.
 Since lapply only creates lists, I'll need to grab each list created, for each team, and bind them together.
+I can do this by looping through all 31 lists (31 teams) created from the below code:

 ```
 z = lapply(Tnames, CS_Goal)